Talking to Kids About Cybersecurity

 Ways to Achieve Cybersecurity

 However, parents can’t do it alone.
-The children need to be included in the discussion about how to stay safe online because, like it or not, the internet can be a dangerous place, and they can get caught in it.
+The children need to be included in the discussion about cybersecurity and how to stay safe online.
+Like it or not, the internet can be a dangerous place, and they can get caught in it.
 The web can help kids with their homework or research, and there’s no denying that it’s a game-changer for education.
 But there are bad actors and predators out there, lurking in the shadows, waiting to pounce at the most vulnerable members of society – children.

 Here are the most critical topics you need to discuss with your children.